 In conclusion, paediatricians are smaller than their peers, although we have relatively larger heads (Ed: possibly related to the vast amount of information we store).

-Take home message: if you are shorter than your colleagues, and not yet working in paediatrics, it may be time to change specialty.
+Take home message: if you are shorter than your colleagues, and not yet working in paediatrics, it may be time to change speciality.
 Recruitment agencies: take note.

 Shorter attention spans?